-- From June 2020, all Year 4 pupils will sit a government Dept of Education on-screen multiplication test (on Ipads). - The test (25 questions) will last no longer than 5 minutes and the answers are marked instantly. - There will only be multiplication x? x = x style questions.
+- From June 2020, all Year 4 pupils will sit a government Dept of Education on-screen multiplication test (on Ipads).
+Please note this is on hold while schools are in lockdown. - The test (25 questions) will last no longer than 5 minutes and the answers are marked instantly. - There will only be multiplication x? x = x style questions.
 There will be no problem solving or division in the test. - The check will help teachers identify which children struggle and arrange further support.